 CLOTHING

 My best tip for packing is to pick one neutral color bottoms and then pair that with colorful tops and accessories.
-My go-to color for shorts/pants for beach vacations is white and my choice for non-beach or cooler trips is usually black (sometimes denim blue), but you can also choose gray or tan as your base color.
-Another advantage is that by choosing one neutral color, I don’t have to pack a lot of different shoes or jewelry which can take up space and weight.
+My go-to color for shorts/pants for beach vacations is white, and my choice for non-beach or cooler trips is usually black (sometimes denim blue), but you can also choose gray or tan as your base color.
+Another advantage is that by choosing one neutral color, I don’t have to pack a lot of different shoes or jewelry, which can take up space and weight.
 And it allows me to pack a lot of colorful tops that I can mix and match.

 Baja Hoodie

-I feel like I need to mention the Baja hoodie first because after all, it’s Mexico.
+I feel like I need to mention the Baja hoodie first because, after all, it’s Mexico.
 Depending on the time of year and place you’re visiting, it can get cool, especially in the evenings.
 Also, I get cold very, very easily, so I always bring something to slip on when I’m in highly air-conditioned restaurants.
 As a bonus, the “Baja hoodie” comes in lots of different color combinations so your photos can be as bright or subdued as you like.

 Bottoms